 Validators stake a substantial amount of their DOT tokens in exchange for rights to validate transactions and add new blocks to the network in exchange for new DOT tokens.

-Regular users who stake their DOT tokens nominate a trustworthy validator who they believe will act honestly to secure the network.
-In exchange, they get a share of the DOT reward the validator receives.
+Regular users who stake their DOT tokens nominate a trustworthy validator who the users believe can act honestly to secure the network.
+In exchange, users will get a share of the DOT reward the validator receives.

 Recommended reading: What is Proof of Stake?

 Just barely one year and six months after its launch, the price of Polkadot has skyrocketed.
 Although the road hasn't been an entirely smooth one for the "blockchain of blockchains", as its token’s price experienced substantial price volatility since it started trading.
 Below are some notable price movements in the cryptocurrency’s short history.

 August 2020: DOT debuted on crypto exchanges on August 19th, around the price of $3 with high expectations from crypto investors considering the reputation of its founders in the crypto space.
 The price of DOT doubled in just ten days after its launch, sending the cryptocurrency into the category of top 20 cryptocurrencies by market capitalisation.

 January 2021: Polkadot accelerated into the top ten as its price soared over a hundred per cent, crossing $10 billion in market capitalisation.
 DOT reached an all-time high of $18.60 before closing the month at $16.44.

 May 2021: While the crypto boom was reaching its peak, DOT boosted further to a new all-time high of $47.33.
 However, following the entire crypto market crash in the next few weeks, DOT crashed to $18.06 before experiencing a slight recovery to end the month at $20.43.